 - Repertoire for the PHR will be selected by the studio teacher and must adhere to the time limits. - Time limit will be a total of 60 minutes of music for the entire recital.
-The individual time limit will equal the 60 minutes divided by the number of winners. (>6'40" each) - Performance order will be determined by the Assistant Dean. - Memorization is only required for voice and piano students.
+The individual time limit will equal the 60 minutes divided by the number of winners. (>6'40" each) - Performance order will be determined by the Director of the School of Music. - Memorization is only required for voice and piano students.